Modern Slavery Statement

 At Burton Roofing Merchants Ltd we have the following procedures in place to ensure that modern slavery does not occur within the company:

-- We are in the process of introducing a revised Career Development Review programme offering employees an opportunity to voice any concerns that they have with their development, and to request additional responsibility and training giving them a voice to express any concerns about the presence of modern slavery within our depots.
+• We have a robust recruitment process in line with UK employment laws which includes checking that new recruits are eligible to work in the UK and we issue contracts of employment to all employees. • We offer competitive rates of pay that adhere to UK minimum wage levels, as well as offering other perks to employees including an annual bonus scheme and company pension scheme. • We are in the process of introducing a revised Career Development Review programme offering employees an opportunity to voice any concerns that they have with their development, and to request additional responsibility and training giving them a voice to express any concerns about the presence of modern slavery within our depots.

 We will encourage employees to report any possible instances of modern slavery to the Board of Directors, and the relevant authorities.